quintal-william/gensim/README.md

 # NSIM CLI

-A Python command-line interface for randomly generating and converting complex network topology and traffic data for the DSE2.0 research project.
+An extendable Python command-line interface for randomly generating and converting custom complex network topology and traffic data for the DSE2.0 research project.

 ## Set up